sergei-fomichev/wrkr/README.md

  - Improved hand exerciser by making the interactive hand area.
  - Implemented a new exercise called fingers spread.
+ - Put the icon to show when hand is found.
  - Worked on the users dashboard on a website.
  - Fixed an API bug.